 - Through Aperture the base (transmitted) light reaches the stage.

-- Microscopic illuminators function as light sources for Microscope. it captures light from an external source of a low voltage of about 100v.
+- Microscopic illuminators or built-in light source function as light sources for Microscope. it captures light from an external source of a low voltage of about 100v.

 - A condenser may be defined as a series of lenses for illuminating with transmitted light an object to be studied on the stage of the microscope.

 - Additionally, you’ll need a microscope with an Abbe condenser to get the best clarity at high levels of magnification settings.

 - Condenser is located under the stage next to the diaphragm of the microscope.

 - They have a high magnification of 400X and above.